 usuallyaffect the right side.
 This then can cause right sided heart failure.

 To diagnose right sided heart failure, a cardiologist, who specializes in the treatment of disorders of the heart and blood vessels, will perform a thorough exam.
-This can include a medical history evaluation and other tests, such as:
+This can include a medical history evaluation and other tests,

 - Electrocardiogram (EKG): With the help of EKG, doctors can detect elevated pulmonary artery pressure, valvular heart disease, and other conditions affecting the heart.